Water for Malawi

 Clean, Close, Reliable Water Sources

-For the current grant, GG2688284, VIP has identified five villages that face a shortfall of Malawi’s standard of one borehole serving 50 households, amounting to a gap of about seven boreholes.
+For our current global grant application, VIP has identified five villages that face a shortfall of Malawi’s standard of one borehole serving 50 households, amounting to a gap of about seven boreholes.

 Economic and Social Justice